MumenSaty/aternos-afk-bot/README.md

 2. **Enable Geyser and Floodgate plugins if you want Bedrock support.**
    - Configure Floodgate properly to avoid username conflicts.
 3. **Find your server’s IP and port:**
-   - Typically something like `vanirmcpe.aternos.me` and a port like `20540`.
+   - Typically something like `servername.aternos.me` and a port like `19132`.
 4. **Disable or relax AFK kick plugins/settings.**
    - The bot needs to move or act to avoid getting kicked for inactivity.
 5. Optionally, give your bot **operator permissions** or put it in **creative/spectator mode** to avoid mob kills.